 Big Bend National Park: Big Bend National Park is located in far west Texas, close to the Mexico border, where the crowds are minimal and the night skies are epic!
 The park and landscape is claim to the darkest sky in the lower 48 states and is one of only 13 parks in the entire world to have the designation of gold-tier from the International Dark Sky Association.
 There are programs and nighttime walks throughout the year to help educate and explore this anomaly.
 The Milky Way is in full view and rangers claim that you can see approximately 2,000 stars on a clear night.

 La Cantera Resort and Spa: La Cantera Resort and Spa in San Antonio has one of the best spots to view twilight—their pools.
-The resort, located in Hill Country, is home to five pools, including an adult-only infinity pool lined with 10 chic cabañas and a poolside bar.
+The resort, located in Hill Country, is home to five pools, including an adults-only infinity pool lined with 10 chic cabañas and a poolside bar.
 Whichever pool you choose, the chaise lounge will be an ideal spot to set your sights toward the sky.
 The resort has a naturalist program for kids, as well as a kids’ camp, tennis, arcade and much more to keep children busy during the day so they can relax and enjoy the incredible evenings in Texas Hill Country.

 Interplanetary: located or moving between planets.
 Idaho has the most access to waterways and cosmic waves than any other place in the nation.